-3 Climate processes of the Murray-Darling Basin
+3 Hydroclimate processes of the Murray-Darling Basin

-We direct readers to the review paper by Murphy and Timbal (2008) for a broad overview of the key processes relevant to climate variations in the southern MDB on inter-annual and shorter time scales.
-Here, we expand on these topics and include information relevant to the northern MDB.
-This includes an explicit discussion of relevant daily-scale processes, a synthesis of the most recent findings on inter and intra-annual processes since Murphy and Timbal (2008) was published, and a discussion on the inter-decadal processes, which has not previously been presented for the MDB.
+We direct readers to the review paper by Murphy and Timbal (2008) for a broad overview of the key processes relevant to climate variations in the southern MDB on inter-annual and shorter time scales, including the mechanisms by which they occur and their climatological characteristics (e.g., frequency, persistence, etc.).
+Here, we expand on these topics and include information relevant to the northern MDB and interactions between hydroclimate driving mechanisms that are relevant to the whole MDB.
+To date, less focus has been given to understanding climate processes in the northern MDB by the climate science community and a synthesis has not previously been presented.
+An explicit discussion of relevant daily-scale processes, a synthesis of the most recent findings on inter and intra-annual processes since Murphy and Timbal (2008) was published and a discussion on the inter-decadal processes, which has not previously been presented for the MDB, are provided.